Kenya is among one of the most well-known countries in Africa.

 The path to freedom was sadly a violent one.

-Part of this is due to the Mau Mau, who where a militant group of mostly Kikuyu people who led a vicious uprising against authorities and white settles.
+Part of this is due to the Mau Mau, who was a militant group of mostly Kikuyu people who led a vicious uprising against authorities and white settlers.

 Unfortunately, they also targeted Africans who refused to join them.